varkor/blog/_posts/2019-03-28-idiomatic-monads-in-rust.markdown

 We've defined the trait; the next thing to do is to implement it.
 After deriving a correct definition, making use of it presents no problems.

-I'm just going to give two definitions: for a functorial type and a functorial trait, to demonstrate the flexibility of our definition.
+I'm just going to give two definitions[^option-conflict]: for a functorial type and a functorial trait, to demonstrate the flexibility of our definition.
 More examples can be found at the end of this post.

+[^option-conflict]: Technically, these two implementations are going to conflict, because the `Iterator` implementation will also apply to `Option`.
+For the sake of the examples, consider these implementations as living in isolation.
+In practice, we'd need to carefully decide which traits or types to implement these for.

 ```rust
 // Implementing `Functor` for a type.